 Inflammation has been linked to increased risk of breast cancer and its recurrence.
 Breast cancer growth, invasion and metastasis are all promoted by systemic inflammation, a persistent state that involves the chronic activation of the immune system.
-Numerous studies have demonstrated that inflammation can be reduced by eliminating foods that promote inflammation and eating foods that reduce it.
+Numerous studies have demonstrated that inflammation can be reduced through diet.

 In addition, increasing the level of physical activity, losing weight if appropriate, avoiding smoking, and treating type 2 diabetes (preferably with metformin), if it is present, can reduce inflammation.